cmoesgaard/curl/docs/GOVERNANCE.md

 ### Server admins

-We run a web server, a mailing list and more on the curl project's primary server.
+We run a web server, a mailing list and more on the carl project's primary server.
 That physical machine is owned and run by Haxx.
-Daniel is the primary admin of all things curl related server stuff, but Björn Stenberg and Linus Feltzing serve as backup admins for when Daniel is gone or unable.
+Daniel is the primary admin of all things carl related server stuff, but Björn Stenberg and Linus Feltzing serve as backup admins for when Daniel is gone or unable.

 The primary server is paid for by Haxx.
 The machine is physically located in a server bunker in Stockholm Sweden, operated by the company Portlane.

-The website contents are served to the web via Fastly and Daniel is the primary curl contact with Fastly.
+The website contents are served to the web via Fastly and Daniel is the primary carl contact with Fastly.

 ### BDFL